top of page

 If we break self-esteem down into 3 component parts: unconditional worth, unconditional love and growth, it provides more concrete areas that you can explore to help you to develop actionable steps to raise your level of self-esteem.

-3. Externals neither add to nor diminish worth.
-Externals include things like money, looks, performance and achievements.
-These only increase one’s market or social worth.
+Externals neither add to nor diminish worth.
 Worth as a person, is infinite and unchanging.

 It is from this foundation that the third stage of self-esteem can be more easily pursued.
 Unconditional worth and kind acceptance offer a supportive position from which you can step outside your comfort zone, pushing yourself in different areas of your life to increase your circles of mastery and increase your feelings of being confident and capable.
 The opposite of continual growth is that feeling of being stuck in a rut and you aren’t moving forwards, this stagnation is often accompanied by feelings of low self-esteem.
 It’s as though by stretching your abilities and challenging yourself you improve your levels of self-esteem, even setbacks can be viewed as learning curves and you maximise your opportunities.